-Creep 2 at its core is a love story; the now lonely (and extremely vulnerable) Aaron feeling dangerously unfulfilled, and the desperate Ashley, struggling to find an ideal subject for Encounters; her passion-project web series documenting Craigslist posters seeking companionship online.
+Creep 2 at its core is a love story, not a horror movie.
+The apparent lonely (and extremely vulnerable) Aaron feeling dangerously unfulfilled, and the desperate Ashley, struggling to find an ideal subject for Encounters, her passion-project web series documenting Craigslist posters seeking companionship online.
 Encounters is not good.

 Apart from a modestly unsettling opening, Creep 2 transitions into an unexpectedly weird but somehow still satisfying and interesting story, completely divorcing itself from typical horror movie tropes and spotlighting an oddly born relationship between two people who are truly lost; Aaron much more so than Sara.

 Sara has decided to quit pursuing her web series—basically coming to terms with the fact that it isn’t very good—and Aaron seems (somewhat) genuinely compelled to hire a videographer through Craigslist and not kill them.
 It appears being an accomplished murderer starts to take a toll on you, and Aaron sees Sara as a means of coming clean.

-With mild trepidation Sara agrees to meet Aaron and they begin to develop an interest in each other, if only because they both represent what the other is ultimately seeking; a vulnerable Aaron an outlet to share his dark and muderous past, and Sara, the potential encounter breakthrough of a lifetime.
+With mild trepidation Sara agrees to meet Aaron and they begin to develop an interest in each other; if only because they both represent what the other is ultimately seeking; a vulnerable Aaron an outlet to share his dark and brutal past, and Sara, the potential encounter breakthrough of a lifetime.